Bladder Cancer

 LOCAL CHEMOTHERAPY

 Intravesical chemotherapy is used to treat tumors that are confined to the lining of the bladder and uses drugs to kill rapidly growing cells.
-This is one of the options in Cancer treatment in Dubai for those with localized bladder cancer.
+This is one of the options in Cancer treatment for those with localized bladder cancer.

 SYSTEMIC CHEMOTHERAPY